blazingcayenne/deep_learning_with_pytorch_project2/README.md

 * Group C to explore the impact of EfficientNet model size and transfer learning approach on bias and variance.
 * Group D to explore the impact of additional regularization and dataset imbalance approaches.
 * Group E to explore the impact of a two-stage classifier.
+* Group F to explore training the Project 1 model from scratch.
+* Group G to explore and compare ResNet, ResNeXt, WideResnet, VGG, DenseNet, and EfficientNet models.
+* Group H to explore model ensembles.

 ## Experiment Group A: Data Visualization and Training Pipeline Check